Chart Color Schemes

 Woodford has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified four projects likely impacting the area: Park Rise Estate, D'Aguilar Highway Rehabilitation (Woodford), Ambrose Tilney Park upgrade, and Woodford Youth Detention Centre.
-The following details these key projects in order of relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects that may impact the region: Park Rise Estate, D'Aguilar Highway Rehabilitation (Woodford), Ambrose Tilney Park Upgrade, and Woodford Youth Detention Centre.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.